feiphoon/github-workshop/slides/slides.md

 ---
 # Github in the Wild +++++

-- Today's process - what many people use, from individuals and small teams, to developers & engineers at companies
+- Today's process - a pared-down version of what many people use, from individuals and small teams, to developers & engineers at companies

 - Other patterns for collaboration with Git, such as git-flow (a fancier version of what we did today, ), open source and forking